THE Da Nang to Marble Mountains Day Trip Guide No One Should Miss

 You find yourself standing before these solid-stone cut stairs nestled in a quaint, little village in the heart of Vietnam.
 Seems like a pretty steep hike.
 And you have actually no idea where that will lead you.
 Or how far.

-You’ve probably read countless guides about the Marble Mountains while preparing what is supposed to be an epic trip to Vietnam.
+You’ve probably already read countless guides about the Marble Mountains day trips while preparing what is supposed to be an epic journey to Vietnam.
 And you obviously suspect you will sneak into a cave or two, checklist some temples and local art.
 And you’ve heard there will be great views form the top.
 But you can’t actually understand what above the clouds of Da Nang feels like.

 Reality of this Vietnamese iconic place is far greater than the pictures.
 Or words.